 Homemade grenadine syrup is surprisingly easy to make.
-When you learn how to make grenadine yourself, you can avoid the high fructose corn syrup and food coloring found in store-bought versions.
+When you learn how to make it yourself, you can avoid the high fructose corn syrup and food coloring found in store-bought grenadines.

 What is Grenadine?

 The name grenadine is often mistakenly applied to syrups and beverages made with other fruit juices (e.g. raspberry, redcurrant, blackberry) and sugar syrup.
-Some of these other syrups obtain the characteristic flavor associated with grenadine by using a mixture of blackcurrant juice along with other fruit juices.
+Some of these other syrups obtain grenadine’s characteristic flavor by using a mixture of blackcurrant juice along with other fruit juices.

 Why You Should Make It Yourself

-The food industry has widely replaced grenadine fruit bases with artificial ingredients.
-Rose’s, by far the most common grenadine brand in the United States, is made using mostly high-fructose corn syrup, water, citric acid, and natural and artificial flavors.
+The food industry has widely replaced grenadine’s fruit bases with artificial ingredients.
+Rose’s, by far the most common brand in the United States, is made using mostly high-fructose corn syrup, water, citric acid, and natural and artificial flavors.
 It’s colored using Red 40 (made with petroleum distillates or coal tars) and Blue 1.

-I don’t want artificial ingredients or food additives in my drinks, so I decided to make my own grenadine.
+I don’t want artificial ingredients or food additives in my drinks, so I decided to make it myself.